MartynCox0/My-repo/README.md

 # My-repo

-# This repo is inteded to be a list of commands to input sequentially to install a base Arch Linux installation.
+# This repo is intended to be a list of commands to input sequentially to install a base Arch Linux installation.